davidlxp/LargeInt/README.md

 - **Section:** CSC-331H

 The purpose of this project is creating a class named "LargeInt" for storing integers which is larger than the largest integer which c++ can hold.
 <br/>The class holds large integer using a linked list.
-It also overloaded operators to enable mathematical operations between largeInt variables.
+It also overloaded operators to enable operations between largeInt variables.

 ## Contents